ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.02

 * While focused on a track in Creator and Track Tool, pressing Control+NVDA+Dash will display data for all columns on a browse mode window.
+* In creator, NVDA will no longer announce column information if Control+NVDA+number row keys are pressed while focused on places other than track list.

 ## Version 20.01